Sign up to our Newsletter

 Programs Offered

-The graduate law degree programs are a J.S.D program and two LL.M. programs: a standard LL.M. program and the Executive LL.M. in Global Business Law.
+The graduate law degree programs are a J.S.D program and two LL.M. programs: a standard LL.M. program and an Executive LL.M. in Global Business Law.

 J.D. students at Columbia can choose from eight dual degree programs and one joint degree program: